AndrianH18/espdrone-aruco-ros/README.md

 ## Setup
-The steps here assume that you already have ROS and Catkin workspace setup.
-If you have not done so, check out how to install ROS in the [official Wiki](http://wiki.ros.org/noetic/Installation/Ubuntu), then run these to create a Catkin workspace:
+The steps here assume that you already have ROS and Catkin workspace setup or that you use the [`espdrone` Docker image for this project](https://hub.docker.com/r/nelsenew/espdrone).
+If you do not, check out how to install ROS in the [official Wiki](http://wiki.ros.org/noetic/Installation/Ubuntu), and then run these to create a Catkin workspace:
 ```bash
 source /opt/ros/noetic/setup.bash
 mkdir -p ~/catkin_ws/src